-Good healthcare is something every individual requires in order to survive and thrive.
-The providers who deliver this care fulfill a roll in Maslow’s hierarchy of needs, nurturing on the physiological level and ensuring safety so one can move through life healthy and happy.
-At some point, these providers were students who were aspiring to achieve their utmost potential to master medicine for the betterment of others.
+Quality healthcare is something every individual requires in order to survive and thrive.
+The clinicians who deliver this care fulfill a roll in Maslow’s hierarchy of needs, nurturing on the physiological level so one can move through life healthy and happy.
+At some point, these clinicians were students who were aspiring to achieve their utmost potential to master medicine for the betterment of others.

-Through various efforts, NTAF supports organizations that make a direct impact on healthcare in the North Texas community.
-In addition, NTAF provides scholarships for sharp young people working in or pursuing a career in medicine.
-A few of our events and scholarships are featured here, with efforts continuously expanding.
+Through various efforts, NTAF supports organizations that make a direct impact on healthcare in the North Texas community through donations and sponsorships.
+In addition, NTAF provides scholarships for sharp, young individuals working in or pursuing a career in medicine.
+A few of our outreach efforts are featured here, with efforts continuously expanding.

-The annual Broders ER Golf Classic draws physicians, nurses, paramedics and other medical professionals from the DFW area for a competitive fundraiser in support of the Injury Prevention Center of Greater Dallas, a community outreach program supported by the Parkland Health & Hospital System.
-Over the last twelve years, the event has raised over $400,000.
-In 2015 and 2016, NTAF was the Safety Awareness Sponsor at the Golf Classic, which helped provide critical care to the more than the 1 million patients a year who depend on Parkland.
+The annual Broders ER Golf Classic draws physicians, nurses, paramedics and other medical professionals from North Texas for a competitive fundraiser in support of the Injury Prevention Center of Greater Dallas, a community outreach program supported by the Parkland Health & Hospital System.
+Over the last fifteen years, the event has raised over $400,000.
+Over the last three years, NTAF has been a Safety Awareness Sponsor of the Golf Classic, which helps save the lives of 200 children by providing car booster seats.

-As much as Ace of NTAF inspiration needs attentive care to flourish as a happy and healthy dog, so do other animals in the North Texas area.
-NTAF strives for the well-being of animals by supporting organizations devoted pet rescue, adoption and veterinary care.
-Featured here are just a few of the groups we partner with to give animals care, love and help find them homes.
+As much as Ace, the inspiration behind NTAF, needs attentive care to flourish as a happy and healthy dog, so do other animals in the North Texas area.
+NTAF strives for the well-being of animals through its support of organizations devoted pet rescue, adoption, and veterinary care.
+Featured here are just a few of the groups we partner that provide animals with care, love, and homes.

 Animal Hope Pet Adoptions helps “second chance” animals, ones that need a little extra behavioral or medical care, find adoring families.
-They work with Animal Hospital Southwest to provide medical treatment to animals in need of attention.
-All four-legged friends are spayed / neutered, vaccinated, treated for heartworm and screened for parasites.
-In 2016, NTAF and the Tarrant County Young Lawyers Association (TCYLA) hosted Buzz for a Cause, held at The Little Red Wasp in Fort Worth, TX, which raised $4,346 for Animal Hope.
+All four-legged friends are spayed / neutered, vaccinated, treated for heartworm, and screened for parasites.
+In 2016, NTAF partnered with the Tarrant County Young Lawyers Association (TCYLA) to raise over $4,000 for Animal Hope.

-NTAF is dedicated to the future healthcare providers in our nation.
-Today's pre-health students will be tomorrow's doctors, physician assistants & nurse practitioners.
-By supporting their education, we can help these energetic stars achieve their dreams in medicine.
+NTAF is dedicated to supporting future healthcare clinicians in our nation through its scholarship program.
+Today's pre-health students will be tomorrow's doctors, physician assistants, and nurse practitioners.
+By supporting their education, NTAF can help students achieve their dreams in medicine.

 The Rebecca Keel Memorial Scholarship honors Becky Keel, a former PhysAssist Scribe who lost her life in a tragic car accident in 2015.
-At only 22, Becky was a remarkable individual who had accomplished an incredible amount while also touching so many people in her circle.
-Pictured here on her first day with PhysAssist Scribes, her ebullience, energy and amazing nature shine through.
+At only 22, Becky was a remarkable individual who accomplished an incredible amount while touching so many people in her circle.
+Pictured here on her first day with PhysAssist Scribes, her ebullience, energy, and amazing nature shine through.

 In January 2017, the $5,000 Rebecca Keel Memorial Scholarship was awarded to Priya Patel, a PhysAssist Scribe working in Dallas, TX.
 Becky's family presented the check and gave a warm, heartfelt speech on how Priya embodies their daughter's spirit and drive.
 "Like our daughter, Priya walks through the world with purpose and uses her talents and passions for the good of others," shared Jim Keel, Becky's father.